santiagososa/order-tracker/README.md

 - Extract relevant information from this text, and return it to me in a JSON object
 - Perform named entity recognition on this text:

-I'll share with you how to play without writing any code, and just using *Playground*.
+I'll share with you how to play without writing any code and just using *Playground*.
 Let's see what to expect when using such prompts on a random puchase e-mail from Coto (a supermarket chain from Argentina).
 Allow me to share with you my summer shopping purchase :)

 ![image](https://user-images.githubusercontent.com/2787291/211051720-e5889f06-5a9e-4314-b36d-5ee9094a0b2e.png)
 <img width="626" alt="image" src="https://user-images.githubusercontent.com/2787291/211052916-2344ee7d-fc98-45a7-a604-f09ae0ebb79f.png">

 Look for a similar e-mail in your inbox (can be any kind of purchase, doesn't have to be supermarket, can be a playstation 5 videogame, or a D2C purchase, you name it).
-Copy and paste the email content (html or plain text, you decide, only consideration is not to exceed 2,000 tokens, which is equivalent to something between ~750).
+Copy and paste the email content (html or plain text, you decide, only consideration is not to exceed 2,000 tokens, which is equivalent to something close to ~750).

 Once in playground, write the Prompt, and see what returns.
-See below what I've got for my own purchase, on some example Prompts:

 Have fun, just like I did :)